 (Des Moines Register)

-23. Delaware has the highest average retirement savings by state in the US.
+23. Connecticut has the highest average retirement savings by state in the US.

 Finding the Balance Between Spending and Saving